tjhickey724/compiler_design/notes/lex/overview.md

 * run the algorithm above, but keep track of each $i$ for which $s_i$ is a final state,
 * when an Error state is reached or the end of the string, return the last final state, and restart the DFA from position $i$.

-### Homework 2: Modify the DFA converter to return the longest match
+### Exercise: Modify the DFA converter to return the longest match
 Keep track of the last final state encountered and return that state and the recognized string, when a error state arises.

-## Homework problem 3: Tokenizer¶
+## Exercise: Tokenizer¶
 Write a tokenizer which accepts a list of token definitions of the form
 ``` python
 (token_name,  NFA)